harishlv777/Capstone_CC_Churn/README.md

 - Red indicates higher feature values.

 ## SHAP Key Insights
-•	Features at the top of the plot have the highest impact on the model's predictions, while those at the bottom contribute less.
+- Features at the top of the plot have the highest impact on the model's predictions, while those at the bottom contribute less.
-•	Top Impactful features
+- Top Impactful features
-o	Status: This feature has the most significant influence, with a wide range of SHAP values indicating strong predictive power. o	Frequency_of_Use and Seconds_of_Use: These usage-related metrics also play critical roles in determining predictions. o	Call Failure and Usage_per_Sub_Day: Indicators of service quality and usage patterns are highly relevant.
+  - Status: This feature has the most significant influence, with a wide range of SHAP values indicating strong predictive power.
+  - Frequency_of_Use and Seconds_of_Use: These usage-related metrics also play critical roles in determining predictions.
+  - Call Failure and Usage_per_Sub_Day: Indicators of service quality and usage patterns are highly relevant.
-•	Lesser Impactful features
+- Lesser Impactful features
-o	Features like Age_30 and Callback_Count, located near the bottom, have minimal influence on predictions.
+  - Features like Age_30 and Callback_Count, located near the bottom, have minimal influence on predictions.
 These might be less relevant for decision-making or could be candidates for removal during feature selection.
-•	In Status, higher values (red) are associated with positive impacts on predictions, while lower values (blue) contribute negatively.
+- In Status, higher values (red) are associated with positive impacts on predictions, while lower values (blue) contribute negatively.
-•	In Complains, higher values (red) negatively impact predictions, suggesting that more complaints correlate with unfavorable outcomes.
+- In Complains, higher values (red) negatively impact predictions, suggesting that more complaints correlate with unfavorable outcomes.
-•	Wider distributions of SHAP values for features like Status and Frequency_of_Use indicate variability in their influence across different samples.
+- Wider distributions of SHAP values for features like Status and Frequency_of_Use indicate variability in their influence across different samples.
-•	Narrower distributions for features like Age_Group_Numeric suggest consistent but less impactful contributions.
+- Narrower distributions for features like Age_Group_Numeric suggest consistent but less impactful contributions.
-•	Features related to customer usage patterns (Frequency_of_Use, Seconds_of_Use) are critical for understanding customer behavior.
+- Features related to customer usage patterns (Frequency_of_Use, Seconds_of_Use) are critical for understanding customer behavior.
-•	Service quality metrics (Call Failure, Complains) are key drivers for predicting outcomes, emphasizing their importance in improving customer satisfaction.
+- Service quality metrics (Call Failure, Complains) are key drivers for predicting outcomes, emphasizing their importance in improving customer satisfaction.

 # Plots
 https://github.com/harishlv777/Capstone_CC_Churn/blob/main/plots/Capstone_CC_Churn_plots_v1.pdf